-Australia has everything we look for in a dream destination: beautiful beaches, friendly people and of course, endless things to see and do!
-With that said, organising a trip to the other side of the world is never an easy feat.
+Australia has everything we look for in a dream destination: amazing beaches, super friendly people and of course, endless things to see and do!
+With that said, organising a trip to the other side of the world is never an easy thing.
 Even the most well-travelled of us ought to come prepared.
 Are you ready to make the journey down under?
 We’ve compiled our top 10 tips to ensuring your trip to Australia .. is your best one yet!

-#1 Take your pick: East Coach beaches or WA escapade?
+Take your pick: East Coast beaches or WA escapade?

 Australia is the bearer of many holidays fruits, from golden beaches to dusty deserts.
 Unfortunately, you’d need weeks to devour them all!
 Before you plan your itinerary and finalise your schedule, we’d recommend that firstly, you decide what type of holiday you’re looking for.

 Are you in desperate need of a tropical escape, an island holiday or a chance to shop-till-you-drop?
 If you ticked all of the above, follow signs to the East Coast.
 Hoping to uncover true Aboriginal culture?
 Make your way to the north and central regions.
 If neither of the aforesaid options tantalise you, perhaps you’d fancy a 4WD road trip on the wild West Coast instead?

 One simply can’t explore the depths of what Australia has to offer by staying in one place.
 By all means, a worthwhile trip requires that travellers venture far and wide.
 One of the best ways to ensure you can, is to rent a vehicle during your stay.
 Ideally, you’ll hire a car kitted with camping gear, or indulge in a temporary stint of vanlife.